guettli/programming-guidelines/README.md

 Use http for data transfer.
 Avoid the old ways (ftp/sftp/scp/rsync/smb/mail).

-If you want to transfer files via http from shell/cron you can use:
+If you want to transfer files via HTTP from shell/cron you can use:
 [tbzuploader](https://github.com/guettli/tbzuploader).

 The next step is to avoid clever [inotify](https://en.wikipedia.org/wiki/Inotify)-daemons.
-You don't need this any more if you receive your data via http.
+You don't need this anymore if you receive your data via HTTP.

-Why is http better?
-Because http can validate the data.
+Why is HTTP better?
+Because HTTP can validate the data.
 If it is not valid, the data can be rejected.
-That's something you can't do with ftp/sftp/scp/rsync/smb/mail.
+That's something you can't do with FTP/sFTP/SCP/rsync/smb/mail.

 ### Avoid Polling

 Polling means checking for new data again and again.
 Avoid it, if possible.
 Try to find a way to "listen" for changes.
-In most databases you can execute a trigger if new data arrives.
+In most databases, you can execute a trigger if new data arrives.

 ### Provide specific import directories, not one generic

-If you still receive files via ftp/scp since you have not switched to http-APIs yet, then be sure to provide specific input directories.
+If you still receive files via FTP/SCP since you have not switched to HTTP-APIs yet, then be sure to provide specific input directories.

-In the past I recevied files in a directory called "import".
-Several third party systems sent data to this directory.
+In the past, I received files in a directory called "import".
+Several third-party systems sent data to this directory.
 It looks easy in the first place.
-But sooner or later there will be chaos since you need to now where the data came from.
-Was it from third party system FOO or was the data from third party system BAR?
-You can't distinguish any more if you profide only one import directory.
+But sooner or later there will be chaos since you need to know where the data came from.
+Was it from third party system FOO or was the data from the third party system BAR?
+You can't distinguish anymore if you provide only one import directory.

 Now we provide import-FOO, import-BAR, import-qwerty ...

-### Don't set up a SMTP daemon
+### Don't set up an SMTP daemon

-If you can avoid it, then refuse to set up a SMTP daemon.
+If you can avoid it, then refuse to set up an SMTP daemon.
 If the application you write should import mails, then do it by using POP3 or IMAP and poll for new mail N seconds.
-Setting up a SMTP daemon is easy, but being responsible for it is effort.
+Setting up an SMTP daemon is easy, but being responsible for it is effort.
 Dealing with attacks, keeping an eye on security announces...
-Live is easier without being responsible for a SMTP server.
+Live is easier without being responsible for an SMTP server.

-A SMTP daemon needs to run 24 hours a day.
-You get trouble if it is down.
+An SMTP daemon needs to run 24 hours a day.
+You get into trouble if it is down.
 Or even worse: it is misconfigured and rejects all mails.
-These mails get lost and won't come back.
+These emails get lost and won't come back.

 If the [getmail](http://pyropus.ca/software/getmail/) job is down or is misconfigured it just won't fetch mails.
 But it is unlikely that mails get lost.

 I know this conflicts with the general guideline "avoid polling".

 ------------------------------------------------------------------------